User Guide - v2.0

 Local Scope

-Add @local after the macro name to keep it scoped to the current file - it won't bubble up to parent documents that include this file:
+Add local=true as an attribute to keep the macro scoped to the current file - it won't bubble up to parent documents that include this file:

 For internal review only - do not distribute.